chef-cookbooks/chef-ingredient/README.md

 Chef stack is a library cookbook that provides custom resources to build and manage your Chef infrastructure.

-An accompanying project |  [Chef-Services](https//github.com/stephenlauck/chef-services) exists as an example implementation of Chef Stack.
+An accompanying project, [Chef-Services](https//github.com/stephenlauck/chef-services) exists as an example implementation of Chef Stack.

 ## Custom Resources

-Below are the custom resources provided by this cookbook |  their uses |  and their properties
+Below are the custom resources provided by this cookbook.

 ### General Properties